-Coming Soon: Green Card and Other Essays
+Coming in spring 2019: Green Card and Other Essays

-The title piece, "Green Card" was cited in Best American Essays 2013, and “Sanctuary” was nominated for a Pushcart Prize.
+The book’s title piece, "Green Card" was cited in Best American Essays 2013, and “Sanctuary” was nominated for a Pushcart Prize.

 The essays have individually appeared or been broadcast in outlets such as Salon, WBUR’s/NPR Cognoscenti, The Irish Times, Numéro Cinq, The Drum, New Hibernia Review and other publications.